Manuel-K/shruthi-editor/README.md

  * Receiving LFO 1/2 rates per CC (used by firmware version 1.01 and 1.02) is not optimal, but it should map to the Shruthi's values.
  * Filseclab (at least versions from Jun 2015) flags the Windows binary compiled by gcc as Packed.NSAnti.b.fomm.mg; the 43 other scan engines used by Metascan don't detect anything.
+This is called a **false positive**.
 The Windows binaries provided on github (starting with v0.23) are compiled on Linux using MXE and are uploaded on Linux.

 ## Compiling the source code: